spencerthayer/2024-Election-Polling-Analysis/readme.md

 - **Likely Voters** are most representative of the actual electorate, so they receive the highest weight.
 - **Registered Voters** are somewhat less predictive, as not all registered voters turn out.
-- **Adults** and **All Respondents** include individuals who may not be eligible or likely to vote, so they receive lower weights.
+- **Voters** and **Adults** include individuals who may not be eligible or likely to vote, so they receive lower weights.
+- **All Respondents** include the broadest population, many of whom may not be eligible or likely to vote, thus receiving the lowest weight.

 **Implementation**:

-- These weights can be adjusted to reflect changes in voter behavior or to conduct sensitivity analyses.
+- These weights are assigned using a dictionary and can be adjusted in `config.py` or via the Streamlit app to reflect changes in voter behavior or to conduct sensitivity analyses.

 ### 7. State Rank Weight